Search

 Financial Aid

-If a student elects to borrow a loan to pay for an educational program, the student will have the responsibility to repay the full amount of the loan borrowed plus interest, per the terms specified in the loan agreement.
+If a student chooses to borrow a loan to pay for an educational program, the student will have the responsibility to repay the full amount of the loan borrowed plus any interest that may have accrued, per the terms specified in the loan agreement.

 Cost of Attendance

-An important part of determining a student's eligibility for financial aid is calculating a Cost of Attendance (COA).
-In accordance with federal regulations, Webster University has developed a Cost of Attendance (i.e., budget) for anticipated expenses a student may incur during the current school year.
+An important part of determining a student's eligibility for financial aid is calculating the Cost of Attendance (COA).
+In accordance with federal regulations, Webster University has developed a Cost of Attendance (i.e., budget) for the anticipated expenses a student may incur during the academic award year.
 These expenses include tuition and fees, housing, food, books and supplies, transportation, and personal expenses.

-Housing and food can refer to either on-campus or off-campus living expenses, depending upon a student’s response on the FAFSA.
+Housing and food can refer to either on-campus or off-campus living expenses.
 Expenses are also considered for students who live at home with parents or relatives.
 Travel expenses include items such as gasoline, vehicle maintenance and insurance.
 Personal expenses include reasonable estimates for laundry, clothing, and entertainment.
 Many of the elements in the Cost of Attendance are estimates, so it is possible for a student to spend more or less than anticipated during any given year.

 How Financial Need is Determined